blinksocks/blinksocks/docs/architecture/README.md

 backwards data to the `Application`.

 > NOTE: For TCP relay, backward data(encrypted) does not contain extra header anymore.
 It's more efficient and secure.

+## DNS Cache

+Blinksocks use `dns.lookup` which uses operating system facility to resolve a hostname to an ip, then cache it in memory for a period of time.
+Aimed at speeding up the transition process.